Easy way to consolidate billing in AWS console

 Let's start adding an account.
 But before doing so, you have to validate your email to confirm the organization creation.
 Once you have done so, click on 'Add account' in your organization to begin adding all the other root user emails tagged to each of the accounts you wish to add.
 If you have four accounts in total, including the one you created the organization in, you should be sending out three invitations.

 You have the option to either 'Invite an account', or 'create an account'.
 For what we are doing, we click on the 'invite account'.
 Here on, the steps are pretty straightforward.
 Just remember to key in email addresses that have root access only.
 Even a regular IAM user with administrator privileges is not able to accept this invitation.

 Once you have invited all of your accounts into your organization, you see the master account marked with a star in your AWS Organizations page.
 The status says 'Joined on...' for the accounts or 'pending' for those who have still not accepted the invitation.
-And that is it, all of your billing consolidated.
-How great is that?
+And that is it, you have successfully consolidated billing in AWS console.

 A little bit of added learning, if you look at organizing accounts, here you can layer the sub-accounts based on the type of policies you wish to run in each of them with those in different layers subjected to different combinations of policies as decided by you of course.
 And this is a little bit of an advanced feature but well worth looking into if you wish to familiarize yourself more with Amazon web services administration.

 Thank you for reading our 'Easy way to consolidate billing in AWS console' and we hope it was a useful guide for you.

 Thank you for reading 'Easy way to consolidate billing in AWS console' and have a beautiful day ahead.